Challenges faced by Moto Couriers: Silent Heroes in Traffic

 What are the biggest safety risks for moto couriers?

-• Couriers are exposed to the carelessness and sudden maneuvers of other drivers in traffic.
+• Couriers face carelessness and sudden maneuvers by other drivers in traffic.
 The use of protective equipment and driving training can reduce these risks.

 How do weather conditions affect couriers?

-• Weather conditions such as rain, snow and wind threaten driver safety and can lead to health problems.
+• Weather conditions such as rain, snow and wind threaten driving safety and can lead to health problems.

 How do economic difficulties affect moto couriers?